Voice over and social media: where, why, how?

 But what else?

 Being visible on social media is also good for optimising your website, or SEO (if you don't have a website yet, I can only warmly recommend that you read my article on this subject entitled The Haberdashery Shop Window).
-Google's algorithm looks for connections and consistency between our websites and our social networks.
+Google's algorithm looks for connections and consistency between our website and our social media.
 If there's an organic, logical relationship between the different sources, that's good points.
 If not, bad points.

 Google's reasoning is simple - and fair: if you don't take the trouble to use the free tools available to you to promote your work, are you taking your business seriously, and as a result, are you really serving your customers in the best possible way?
 Google's aim is to offer the most relevant answers to searches, and if a potential customer searches for a voiceover artist, Google will favour in its search results the proposals that are most likely to interest these potential customers: professionals who do everything they can to be as visible as possible to their customers, in order to serve them as well as possible.